digi-ron/AU-Falcon-SPUD-Project/Electrical/CabinFusePanel/CabinFusePanel.md

 | R2-3 | 5 |
 | R2-4 | 3 |

-> NOTE: these half-size relays are generally 5-way relays rather than 4-way, however in the Original part, the pin between `R2-1` and `R2-2` (relay terminal pin number 4) has been cut off
+> these half-size relays are generally 5-way relays rather than 4-way, however in the Original part, the pin between `R2-1` and `R2-2` (relay terminal pin number 4) has been cut off
+{: .block-note}

 > More information: [Relays](../Relays/Relays.md#4-way-micro-iso-relay)